-- Progressive-relapsing MS: This is the least common form of the disease and is characterized by a steady progression in disability with acute attacks that may or may not be followed by some recovery.
-People with progressive relapsing MS initially appear to have primary progressive MS.
+- Progressive-relapsing MS: This is the least common form of the disease.
+Symptoms steadily get worse, but people also have flares that may or may not be followed by some recovery.
+At first, people with this type may seem to have primary-progressive MS.

-What Is a True Exacerbation (Relapse) of Multiple Sclerosis?
+What Is a True Relapse of Multiple Sclerosis?